pythonarcade/arcade/doc/get_started/how_to_get_help.rst

 :ref:`installed arcade <install>` and activated your virtual environment.

-To get basic information about your current arcade version and environment, run this from within your development environment:
+To get basic information about your current Arcade version and environment, run this from within your development environment:

 .. code-block:: console